aionescu/oplang/README.md

 The compiler for `OpLang`, a stack-based esoteric programming language inspired by [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck).

+## Building from source

+In order to build the compiler, run `cabal new-build` in the repo's root directory.
+You will need `GHC` (The Haskell compiler) and `cabal-install` (The Haskell build tool), which you can download [here](https://www.haskell.org/platform/).

+You can then either install the package globally using `cabal install`, or run the local build with `cabal new-run`.

 ## OpLang Basics

 In short, OpLang (**Op**erator **Lang**uage) is an extended version of Brainfuck that supports defining custom operators, which use a stack for passing arguments and return values.